-Funding Policy - For fiscal year 2013, plan members were required to contribute 10 percent of their annual covered salaries.
+Funding Policy - For fiscal year 2014, plan members were required to contribute 11 percent of their annual covered salaries.
 The District was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
-Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
+Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 14 percent for members and 14 percent for employers.
 Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.

-The District's required contributions for pension obligations to STRS Ohio for the fiscal years ended June 30, 2013, 2012 and 2011 were \$1,036,825, \$1,155,383 and \$1,191,802, respectively; 83.44 percent has been contributed for fiscal year 2013 and 100 percent for fiscal years 2012 and 2011.
+The District's required contributions for pension obligations to STRS Ohio for the fiscal years ended June 30, 2014, 2013 and 2012 were \$986,727, \$1,036,825 and \$1,155,383, respectively; 83.89 percent has been contributed for fiscal year 2014 and 100 percent for fiscal years 2013 and 2012.
+Contributions to the DC and Combined Plans for fiscal year 2014 were \$34,188 made by the District and \$26,862 made by the plan members.